gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 # Data Ingestion with StreamSets Data Collector

-### Create a new pipeline
+## Log into StreamSets

-In a browser navigate to <http://streamingplatform:18630>.
+In a browser window, navigate to <http://streamingplatform:18630>.
 The **StreamSets Data Collector** authentication page should be shown.

 ![Alt Image Text](./images/streamsets-login.png "Schema Registry UI")

 Enter **admin** for username and also for the password.

+## Create a new pipeline

 On the **Get Started** screen, click on **Create New Pipeline**.